 We arrived on Friday morning and headed straight to our apartment to freshen up.
 Post that first place on our list was quite an obvious choice.

 We were in awe of the beautifully maintained karmabhoomi (the land where one works) of the Father of our Nation, Gandhiji.
 You will find a museum that narrates the life story of Mahatma Gandhi, some out-of-the-world paintings depicting His work, and mesmerizing installations of certain artifacts like the Charkha in here.
 The small house that He used for staying still exudes peace and harmony.
 The caretakers also demonstrate the use and importance of Charkha and how Gandhiji had introduced it as a means of earning for the women back then.
 I, too, tried my hand at it and I must say it isn't easy at all!

 2. Riverfront Garden

-Post lunch we headed to laze around this humongous garden.
+Post lunch, we headed to laze around this humongous garden.
 So very well kept and really huge.
-It provides the best views of Sabarmarti River and has a huge promenade where one can ride a bicycle, take a boat tour or just sit by and let the time pass.
+It provides the best views of the Sabarmati River and has a huge promenade where one can ride a bicycle, take a boat tour or just sit by and let the time pass.
 We spent some precious "us-time" here.

 1. Heritage Walk

 The abundance of heritage and the importance of the walled city of Ahmedabad can be experienced on this one-of-a-kind walking tour, where we are given access into the lives of the peace-loving and ever-giving Amdavadis.
-The walk starts from Swaminarayan Mandir and takes you through the ancient streets via various pols (enclosed residential centers) and finally ends at Jama Masjid, the friday Mosque.
+The walk starts from Swaminarayan Temple (Mandir) and takes you through the ancient streets via various pols (enclosed residential centers) and finally ends at Jama Masjid, the Friday Mosque.
 A tour guide will accompany you to give you the deets on every stop on this tour.
-This 'Mandir se Masjid tak' walk is one soul-enriching experience, which is must-do for all!
+This 'Mandir se Masjid tak' walk is one soul-enriching experience, which is a must-do for all!